-An increasing number of fathers are choosing to take paternity leave in order to care for a new arrival to the family or to provide support to their partners.
+An increasing number of fathers and partners are choosing to take paternity leave in order to care for a new arrival to the family or to provide support to their partners.
 If you are interested in learning more about paternity leave or paternity pay, read our FAQs on paternity rights for employees.

 You are entitled to request Dependants’ Leave to attend the birth of your baby.
 You should do this as soon as your partner goes into labour to give your employer as much notice as possible.
 Your employer must allow you to take ‘reasonable time off’ in order to ‘provide assistance’.